Gokuld6012/Softmax-Function/README.md

 # Softmax-Function

-An Simple Softmax Function in python
+An Simple Softmax Function in python.
-GIT SAMPLE